Let's Talk About Adult ADHD

 Symptoms of Adult ADHD

 Many adults who are eventually diagnosed with ADHD have always “sensed” that something was off, but they were too embarrassed or ashamed to seek help.
-Others never paid attention to the signs:
+Others never paid attention to the signs:- They have difficulty focusing attention, especially when it comes to reading maps, books or magazines.

 - Their homes, offices, and/or personal spaces are always disorganized and messy.